taitulism/sweet-dom/README.md

 Justification: Element Creation
 -------------------------------
 This is the bigger part in the library with the most value.
 A high-level function to not just create but also design an HTML element.
-Covers the element tagname, id, classnames, regular and data attributes, inline style and the element's children.
-Why? because it never ends with just creating an element.
-We always adding some contents and usually give it a classname or some styling.
+Covers the element tagname, id, classnames and the element's children.

 Justification: createFrag